Timetabler Application Accessibility Statement

 What we’re doing to improve accessibility

 We will continue to address the accessibility issues highlighted, alongside working to deliver a solution or suitable workaround.
-Unless specified otherwise, a complete solution or significant improvement will be in place for those items within our control by March 2025.
+Unless specified otherwise, a complete solution or significant improvement will be in place for those items within our control by July 2026.
 We will continue to work with the suppliers regarding items out with our control.
-The supplier provides monthly releases with enhancements.
+The supplier provides releases every 2 months with enhancements.

 While we are in the process of resolving these accessibility issues, or where we are unable, we will ensure reasonable adjustments are in place to make sure no user is disadvantaged.
 As changes are made, we will continue to review accessibility and retest the accessibility of this application.